Kadee80/DirectoryFrontEnd/README.md

 # DirectoryFrontEnd
-Front end code for ITP directory app.
+Front end code for "harry potter" esqe portrait wall and animations using greensock.js.